Closing the Gap: National agreement: 2020 targets

 There was no funding as yet allocated to support the agreement.
 The announcement was on the whole well-received.
 Shadow minister for Indigenous affairs, Linda Burney, welcomed the targets and involvement of Indigenous representatives, but hoped for more federal funding and also to work towards a target relating to domestic violence.

 Megan Davis, Pro Vice-Chancellor Indigenous UNSW, criticised aspects of the agreement, in particular the notion that the involvement of the Coalition of Peaks provides a "voice" and thus represents self-determination.
 She points out that these bodies are contracted service providers, relying on government funds to run their organisations.
 She says "Unlike the Uluru dialogues that invited communities to imagine and design their futures using the platform of constitutional change, the Coalition of Peaks closing-the-gap process is about refreshing a flawed policy".

 2021 implementation plan and funding

 In August 2021 Prime Minister Scott Morrison announced a new implementation plan worth A$1 billion towards meeting the targets in health, education, justice, and employment by 2031.
 The funding includes $378 million for a compensation and healing fund for Stolen Generations survivors from the Northern Territory, Australian Capital Territory and Jervis Bay Territory, as well as an injection of funds into repairing and building new health clinics; alcohol and drug rehabilitation programs; job creation; various justice measures; and remote boarding schools.

+2023 implementation plan

+The second implementation plan was published by the Coalition of Peaks under the "National Agreement", covering the period February 2023–January 2024.